A quick insight into the movie

 I did enjoy Oh Ship!
 It’s a Family Trip.
 I particularly like the way it comes naturally together and makes sense in the end.
 I enjoyed the fun end credits, from the music video to the German character recovering his lost possessions.
 I did think that while it is a family movie, it is a lot about the growth of a teenager that enables positive change, within the framework of a single main event.

 The film also throws in the pre-wedding doubts and jitters, expressed in different ways.
-From the judgemental to the rebellious, without it being theatrical, two people, as excited about the outcome as they are start revendicating their individuality.
-This reminds us of how much the more formal tie of marriage makes the reality of a couple more obvious.
+From the judgemental to the rebellious, without it being theatrical, two people, as excited about the outcome as they feel, start revendicating their individuality.
+This reminds us of how much the more formal tie of marriage makes the reality of a couple more obvious and truly sink in.

 It is interesting to watch fun and analytical mix as if opposites just don’t have to contradict each other, a bit like the parents in this film.

 Oh Ship!
-It’s a Family Trip is now available for your viewing pleasure for free on Amazon prime USA and Amazon Prime UK.
+It’s a Family Trip is available to watch on Amazon Prime Video: Amazon Prime USA and Amazon Prime UK at the time of writing.